AntonHarbers/CV-App/README.md

-# The Odin Project - React CV Application
+# React CV App - The Odin Project

 A CV Application made with React for the odin project curriculum.